MikeHardIce/strigui/README.md

 (gui/button "click" "Click me" {:x 400 :y 200 :color [:white :black]}) (gui/input "input" "" {:x 100 :y 150 :color [:white :red] :min-width 420})
 ```
-The parameters are the name of the widget, the value and a map that position it on the window or for setting the colors.
+The parameters are the name of the widget, the value and a map for the position and optional settings like color etc. ...
 The name is used when widgets are modified.

 Events can be attached by using the chosen widget name.